mui/material-ui/docs/src/pages/customization/unstyled-components/unstyled-components.md

 <p class="description">Implementing a custom design system using Material-UI</p>

-Material-UI provides a set of components without any styles.
-They can be used to implement a custom design system that is not based on Material Design.
+Material-UI unstyled provides a set of components without any styles.
+These can be used to implement a custom design system that is not based on Material Design.

-The effort to create the unstyled components have started recently, and just a few components have been created yet.
-We intend to focus on the unstyled package extensively in the upcoming months.
+So far just a few components have been created, but we intend to focus on the unstyled package extensively in the upcoming months.

 ## Use cases